 1.4 Pharmacist removes the hold on the Order(s)

-Once the Pharmacist is assured that the Orders that were placed on hold earlier, can be dispatched now, he/she logs into the Pharmacy homepage and This will display a pop-up to confirm removal of the hold on the Order(s) and set the Order status as 'Active'.
+Once the Pharmacist is assured that the Orders that were placed on hold earlier, can be dispatched now, he/she logs into the Pharmacy homepage and check marks the check-box corresponding to the Order(s) on which the hold has to be removed and clicks on the 'Remove Hold' button.
+This will display a pop-up to confirm removal of the hold on the Order(s) and set the Order status as 'Active'.

 Consider another situation where Patient Betty Johnson walks into the Pharmacy to collect drugs Morphine and Crocin for treatment of Asthma.
 The Pharmacist John Watson opens Betty's Drug Order page to find active Orders for Morphine and Crocin.
 While Morphine drug is available at the Pharmacy, Crocin is not available for a few days.
 John realises that he cannot dispatch a part of the prescription without the Physician's authorization.
 John will now put the Crocin Order on hold.